 Manitoba Gazette, 2 January 1880.

 Birth registrations, Manitoba Vital Statistics.

 “Wm.
 Nash passes away,” Manitoba Free Press, 27 April 1917, page 3.

 “Major Nash, pioneer of Winnipeg, dies,” Winnipeg Tribune, 27 April 1917, page 4.

 Members of the Legislative Assembly (deceased), Legislative Assembly of Manitoba.

-We thank James McClelland and Stan Barclay for providing information used here.
+We thank James McClelland, Stan Barclay, and Oliver Bernuetz (Legislative Library of Manitoba) for providing information used here.

 This page was prepared by Gordon Goldsborough.